wolfpld/usenetarchive/README.md

 - libuat --- Archive access library.
 Operates on zstd database.
 - query --- Testbed for libuat.
 Exposes all provided functionality.

+### Data Search

+- lexicon --- Build a list of words and hit-tables for each word.
+- lexstats --- Display lexicon statistics.

 ### End-user Utilities

 - browser --- Graphical browser of archives.